 Requirements for Carbon and Low Alloy Steels

-- The hardness of Parent Material Less Than 22HRC (237 BHN)
+- The hardness of the Parent Material is Less Than 22HRC (237 BHN)

-- The steel shall be fully killed ( SILICON / ALUMINIUM)
+- The steel shall be fully killed ( Silicon/Aluminum)

 - The material should be Heat Treated by NORMALIZING / ANNEALING / Q AND T